fgubler/obsidian-cursor-position-history/README.md

-# Obsidian Cursor Position History Plugin
+# Cursor Position History Plugin

 **Effortlessly navigate your notes with enhanced cursor memory and history tracking.**